The 11 Best Frugal Living Books to Read in 2025

 How do you live extremely frugally?

 I tried extreme frugality by cutting subscriptions and cooking at home, inspired by Early Retirement Extreme.
-It’s about eliminating non-essentials and saving 50% of income.
+It’s about eliminating non-essentials; some aim to save around 50% of income.
 It’s tough but liberating!

 What’s the difference between cheap and frugal?